Kylie Jenner’s Slow-Motion Swimsuit Jump Gets Ugly: See Instagram’s Shade

 Thank you thank you for ALL THE LOVE on the bday collection wow ???????? my fav collection of all time available right now on KylieCosmetics.com!
 I made sure i stocked all the way up for you guys but once it’s gone it’s gone!!!!
 P.S.
 Victoria tanning with my PR box is iconic lol ????

-“Sound like a bunches of cows mooooing,” the user wrote with over 22,000 users upvoting the comment.
+“Sound like a bunches of cows mooooing,” the user wrote, with over 22,000 users upvoting the comment.

-Fortunately, Kylie appeared to reply to this herself.
-She used cry-face emoji.
+Fortunately, Kylie appeared to reply to this herself, using a crying-face emoji.

 Other users jumped in with references to Kim’s earring breakdown, with comments centering around the event appearing to throw a little shade at the family.
 The overall spirit seemed to be in good fun, though.
-That said, the 6,000+ likes racked up by the above-mentioned comment did launch many replies.
+That said, the 6,000-plus likes racked up by the above-mentioned comment did launch many replies.
 These definitely proved mixed in terms of shade-throwing.

 Fans wishing to see more of Kylie should follow her Instagram.